 Which “Package” Should You Choose

-When I bought this course, I chose the “Ultimate Package” and I am very happy with that decision, because it includes some extra extremely helpful material.
-Also, I think it’s very cool that Jacques sought out specialists in these areas to help with the extra content; that provides the best value for students like myself.
+There are different packages you can choose from when signing up for Piano In 21 Days – when I signed up, I chose the “Ultimate Package” and I am very happy with that decision and would highly recommend it, because it includes some extremely helpful extra material – two additional video courses.
+Also, I think it’s very cool that Jacques Hopkins sought out specialists in these areas to help with the extra content; that provides the best value for students like us.

 Hand Coordination Course

-This is a 6 lesson video course on getting your left and right hands to work together – this course was VERY helpful to me, this was something I struggled with for a while.
+This is a 6 lesson video course taught by Josef Sykora of Creative Piano Academy.
+This course helps in getting your left and right hands to work together – this course was VERY helpful to me, this was something I struggled with for a while.